browserengineering/book/book/animations.md

 In each case, rastering this display list means first raster the three words to a Skia surface created by `saveLayer`, and then copying that to the root surface while applying transparency.
-Crucially, the raster is identical in both frames; only the copy differs.
+Crucially, the raster steps are identical in both frames; only the copy step differs.
 This means we can speed it up with caching.

 The idea is to first raster the three words to a separate surface (but this time